enbeec/hammerspoon/README.md

 ## Installation

+Clone this repo into `~/.hammerspoon` if you are not a Hammerspoon user already.
+Open Hammerspoon (or if it's running just make sure you can see the console) and reload the config if necessary.

-Make sure you run `git submodule update --init --recursive` to grab all dev Spoons!
+__Make sure you run `git submodule update --init --recursive` to grab all dev Spoons!__